BluePurplePro/Dell-Latitude-E5430-with-i5-3320M-Hackintosh-MacOS-Catalina/Downgrade_Dell_Latitude_E5430_BIOS.md

 <video src="https://github.com/user-attachments/assets/eac22928-008e-4244-be02-058210d6261d" width="1920" height="1080"></video>

 >[!Note]
->It's safe to upgrade the BIOS from A03 to A12 for modern BIOS features without having graphic artifacts/flickering on MacOS
+>It's safe to upgrade the BIOS from A03 to A12 for modern BIOS features without having graphic artifacts/flickering on MacOS.
 >
 >That being said, downgrading from A21 to A03 is a must to fix the graphic artifacts/flickering on MacOS.
 Downgrading from A21 to A12 won't fix this issue.